-Light plot project will use a CAD program to create.
+Light plot project will use a CAD program (Vectorworks or LXFree) to create.
 You MAY use hand drafting to complete, in which case the following equipment is suggested (not required):

-Grade will be based on labratory projects and on tests.
+Grade will be based on laboratory projects, on quizzes, and on production work.

-There will be 9 laboratory projects spaced throughout the semester.
-Many will be completed as part of class participation.
-Two will be major projects requiring outside-of-class time work.
+Projects: There will be 12 laboratory projects spaced throughout the semester.
 Projects are due ON TIME.

-Two tests will be given, at the end of the Lighting and the Sound segments of the course, and will be based on the previous class discussion.
+Quizzes will be given approx. weekly, and will be based on the previous class discussion.